BeChris/ampkg/README.md

 Examples:
 ```
-// An archive an a patch file to be downloaded with their associated MD5 sum
 {
+    "//URL": "An archive an a patch file to be downloaded with their associated MD5 sum",
     "URL": [
         {
             "https://www.libsdl.org/release/SDL2-2.0.14.tar.gz": "76ed4e6da9c07bd168b2acd9bfefab1b"